Shinrabansh0/CS383Pong/README.md

 CS 383 Pong Readme

-To begin, follow the link submitted under "Assignment 1 Code" to github.com Next, select "Clone or Download" from Github.
+To begin, follow the link submitted under "Assignment 1 Code" to github.com.

+Next, select "Clone or Download" from Github.

-Note: Download github desktop app at: https://desktop.github.com (for easier access to git) Choose whether you would like to clone repository or download ZIP.
+Note: Download github desktop app at: https://desktop.github.com (for easier access to git).

+Choose whether you would like to clone repository or download ZIP.

 Note: ZIP is the easier of the two choices for beginners to get into the game.

 If ZIP download is chosen: